NOAA-CRIS/CRIS/README.md

 Several example workflows are included in /CRIS/code/example workflows/ to help you get on your way for more custom calculations.

 We encourage you to write and contribute your own notebooks.
-Please refer to /CRIS/docs/how to submit your code to the repository.txt for a step-by-step description.
+Please refer to /CRIS/docs/how to submit your code to the repository.txt for step-by-step instructions.